calnet-oss/bidms-docker-tomcat-base/README.md

 Copy `config.env.template` to `config.env` and edit to set config values.

-Create `imageFiles/tmp_passwords/tomcat_manager_pw` file and set a Tomcat manager password, which allows you to authentication into the Tomcat manager app.
+Create the `imageFiles/tmp_passwords/tomcat_manager_pw` file and set a Tomcat manager password, which allows you to authenticate into the Tomcat manager web UI application.
+Also create the `imageFiles/tmp_passwords/tomcat_manager-script_pw` file and set a Tomcat manager-script password, which allows you to authenticate into the Tomcat manager web endpoint for deploying and undeploying applications via build tools like Gradle or by using a continuous integration system to deploy.

-Make sure it's only readable by the owner:
+Make sure they are only readable by the owner:
 ```
-chmod 600 imageFiles/tmp_passwords/tomcat_manager_pw
+chmod 600 imageFiles/tmp_passwords/tomcat_manager_pw \
+  imageFiles/tmp_passwords/tomcat_manager-script_pw
 ```

 This image depends on the the base BIDMS Debian Docker image from the